Troubleshooting ¶

-One of the most common errors is from having stale images.
+Many common errors using Ping containers arise from using stale images.
 Our development is highly dynamic and Docker images can rapidly change.

 docker rmi $(docker images "pingidentity/*" -q)